tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-  `:DOWN` message is sent *asynchronously* - the process that monitors this agent (user rate store registry) will receive it eventually and will remove agent's record (agent PID is stored under `user_id` key) from ETS table.
+  `:DOWN` message is sent *asynchronously* - the process that monitors this agent (user rate store registry) will receive it eventually and will remove agent record (agent PID is stored under `user_id` key) from ETS table.

 - user rates are loaded

   they are meant to be reloaded (fetched from shikimori) but it doesn't
-  happen: `:DOWN` message is not received in user rate store registry yet => agent's record is still present in ETS table => user rates are not reloaded because agent is still running according to the lookup in ETS table - and user rates are reloaded only if agent is not running (reloading user rates in turn starts the agent and saves its PID in ETS table which prevents user rates from reloading upon receiving the next request).
+  happen: `:DOWN` message is not received in user rate store registry yet => agent record is still present in ETS table => user rates are not reloaded because agent is still running according to the lookup in ETS table - and user rates are reloaded only if agent is not running (reloading user rates in turn starts the agent and saves its PID in ETS table which prevents user rates from reloading upon receiving the next request).

-- agent value is retrieved to calculate new achievements
+- agent value is attempted to be retrieved to calculate new achievements

   this results into error as described above: agent is not alive but its stale PID is still stored in ETS table since `:DOWN` message is